-Risk management is managed by IASA's corporate services section.
-IASA's risk management policy and procedures are drafted in accordance with the relevant Treasurer's Instructions, Risk Management Policy Statement issued by the Premier and the Treasurer, and the Australian Standard Risk Management Principles and Guidelines.
+Risk management was managed by IASA's corporate services section.
+IASA's risk management policy and procedures were drafted in accordance with the relevant Treasurer's Instructions, Risk Management Policy Statement issued by the Premier and the Treasurer, and the Australian Standard Risk Management Principles and Guidelines.

-IASA's exposure to financial risk - liquidity risk, credit risk and market risk.
-IASA's exposure to risk is insignificant based on past experience and current assessment of risk.
+IASA's exposure to financial risk - liquidity risk, credit risk and market risk was insignificant based on past experience and current assessment of risk.